knpuniversity/rest/knpu/episode2/hateoas-installation.rst

 talk about later.

 Before we look at how this library works, let's get it installed.
-Copy the name, then run ``compose require`` and the library name.
+Copy the name, then run ``composer require`` and the library name.
 Composer will figure out the best version to bring into the project.

 Just like the serializer, this library works via annotations.
 It basically